Elliotonthenet18/QuackBus/README.md

 ## ⚖️ Legal Disclaimer

 This application is for educational purposes only.
-Users are responsible for complying with Qobuz's terms of service and applicable copyright laws.
+Users are responsible for complying with applicable terms of service and copyright laws.
 Only download music you own or have permission to download.

 ## 🤝 Contributing